 Figure IV.2 illustrates correspondent example TCP bearer establishment signalling scenarios:

-Figure IV.2 – Signalling example for TCP bearer connection establishment, property "sepplink = FALSE"
+Figure IV.2 – Signalling example for TCP bearer connection establishment, property "seplink/linktopo " not used for interlinkage

-It may be emphasized that the sepplink setting at SEP T2(S1) does not have any impact in these scenarios.
+It may be emphasized that the seplink/linktoposetting at SEP T2(S1) does not have any impact in these scenarios.

 If an incoming TCP bearer connection establishment request from remote X should also lead to establishment procedures towards remote TCP endpoint Y, then the MGC needs to be involved (see E.1 example).

-IV.3.2 Property "sepplink = TRUE"
+IV.3.2 Property "seplink/linktopo= enabled for establishment and release"

 See Figure IV.3.
-Semantic TRUE leads to a forwarding of the TCP bearer connection control request within a SEPP.
+Semantic TRUE (i.e., a property value setting of seplink/linktopo equal to "<interlinkedSEP>:TCP:TCP:est,rel") leads to a forwarding of the TCP bearer connection control request within a SEPP.

-Figure IV.3 – Property "sepplink = TRUE"
+Figure IV.3 – Property "seplink/linktopo" enabled for establishment and release at SEP T1(S1)

 The TCP open and closure procedures, when initiated by remote TCP endpoints (X or Y), could now have an end-to-end scope.
-E.g., the three-way handshake for TCP bearer connection establishment or a TCP half-closure for oneway TCP bearer connection release would be lead by remote TCP endpoints (X, Y) and forwarded via the SEPP, under the condition that both sepplink properties (of SEPT1(S1) and SEPT2(S1)) would be set to TRUE.
+E.g., the three-way handshake for TCP bearer connection establishment or a TCP half-closure for oneway TCP bearer connection release would be lead by remote TCP endpoints (X, Y) and forwarded via the SEPP, under the condition that both seplink/linktopoproperties (of SEPT1(S1) and SEPT2(S1)) would be enabled for interlinkage.

 Figure IV.4 illustrates correspondent signalling scenarios at the example of TCP bearer establishment:

-Figure IV.4 – Signalling example for TCP bearer connection establishment, property "sepplink = TRUE"
+Figure IV.4 – Signalling example for TCP bearer connection establishment, property "seplink/linktopo" enabled

-It may be emphasized that the sepplink setting at SEP T2(S1) does not have any impact in these scenarios (because the properties only consider incoming procedures at SEP T1(S1)).
+It may be emphasized that the seplink/linktoposetting at SEP T2(S1) does not have any impact in these scenarios (because the property only consider incoming procedures at SEP T1(S1)).

 IV.4 Usage of Oneway Release Indicator property